MonikaBarget/distant-reading/docs/pages_datascraping_youtube.md

 If you are not comfortable using code, you can also collect YouTube comments with several ready-made tools such as [Netlytic](https://socialmedialab.ca/apps/netlytic/).
 However, these tools typically have rate limits and / or do not allow you to capture all the available comments.

+## Packages for R

+If you prefer using R instead of Python, the [**tuber**](https://cran.r-project.org/web/packages/tuber/index.html) package is recommended for accessing YouTube data, allowing collection of video metadata and comments.

 ## Code demo video

 [MONIKA WILL PROVIDE A DEMO VIDEO SOON!]